-To this end, I am pleased to continue our involvement with the Older People’s Alliance, initiated and chaired by Very Revd.
-David Hoyles, the Dean of Bristol.
-This group comprises local agencies and funds and its aim is to carry out a comprehensive review of the current needs in the community resulting from the dramatic reduction in public funding.
+I am continuing our commitment to and support for the Older People’s Alliance which comprises a number of local agencies and funds with the aim of carrying out a comprehensive review of the current needs in the community resulting from the dramatic reduction in public funding.
 It will then encourage partnerships to meet these needs more effectively and monitor and assess how effective the funding has been.
-The Alliance is due to be launched officially in mid 2017.

 Alongside this, we are supporting a number of new causes such as The Marmalade Trust who offer Christmas lunches to the lonely during the festive season.
 We also supported the Senior Citizens Liaison Team, who were in need of a new laptop for their crime prevention presentations that they provide for thousands of older adults.
 I will post regular updates about projects throughout the year.